 Message from the Chair

-In dealing with climate change, international cooperation and knowledge sharing with regard to new developments in the field are essential, as no single nation alone can deal with the complicated impacts associated with this global issue.
+Climate change has impacted the global economies and the nations worldwide have paid more attention towards sustainable development.
+However, due to the large magnitude of the impacts and costs associated with the adoption of remedial measures for reducing the impacts, the sustainability of the adopted measures might not always be viable.
+In dealing with climate change, sustainable remedial measures and international cooperation with knowledge sharing on new developments in the field are essential, since no single nation alone can deal with the complicated impacts of climate change.
 The Paris Agreement adopted at the 21st Conference of the Parties of the UNFCCC (COP21) held in Paris in 2015 aims at limiting the global average temperature rise during the century to well below 2 0 C above pre-industrial levels by taking necessary action.
-The 1 st International Conference on Climate Change 2017 (ICCC-2017) organized by The International Institute of Knowledge Management (TIIKM) will be held with the theme ‘Climate Change, Facing the challenge beyond COP21’, as there is a big challenge ahead of us in facing the impacts of climate change while trying our best to reach the above targeted emission reduction by the end of the century.
+Therefore the 1 st International Conference on Climate Change 2017 (ICCC-2017) was successfully held in Colombo Sri Lanka in February 2017 with the theme ‘Climate Change: Facing the challenge beyond COP21’, as there is a big challenge ahead of us in facing the impacts of climate change.

 Erandathie Lokupitiya, PhD